Pakistani opposition leader Bilawal calls Prime Minister Imran Khan "crisis of this century" - ExBulletin

 Pakistani opposition leader Bilawal calls Prime Minister Imran Khan “crisis of this century”

-Pakistan People’s Party (PPP) Chairman Bilawal Bhutto-Zardari called Pakistani Prime Minister Imran Khan “the crisis of this century”, saying the current regime has failed on all fronts.
+Islamabad [Pakistan], Jan.
+13 (NNA): Pakistan People’s Party (PPP) Chairman Bilawal Bhutto-Zardari called Pakistani Prime Minister Imran Khan “the crisis of this century”, saying the current regime has failed on all fronts .

 Criticizing the federal government for the country’s economic situation and the deal with the International Monetary Fund (IMF), Pakistan People’s Party Chairman Bilawal Bhutto-Zardari on Wednesday called Prime Minister Imran Khan a “crisis of this century, ”according to News International.